 Alternatively, you may discover inspiration from your favorite brands or even competitors.
 Although copying them will not allow your images to stand out, certain elements and be taken and incorporated into other ideas to create a fresh and original look.

-13. Take a variety of images
+3. Take a Variety of Images

 Once you find your style, it may be tempting to take one image per product to use.
 However, the more images, the better.
 Take multiple photos for your main photo, and you may find subtle differences not picked up on by the naked eye.